Moore’s clutch 3s lifts DePaul past BC 72-67

+BOSTON (AP) — DePaul freshman forward Romeo Weems drew the toughest defensive assignment and added in the biggest rebound, helping the Blue Demons stay unbeaten.

-BOSTON (AP) — Charlie Moore hit a pair of clutch 3-pointers in the final 1:16 and finished with 24 points and Romeo Weems scored 17 to lead DePaul past Boston College 72-67 on Saturday, extending the Blue Demons’ best start 33 years.
+Charlie Moore hit a pair of clutch 3-pointers in the final 1:16 — the second coming off Weems’ rebound of his own miss — and finished with 24 points to lead DePaul past Boston College 72-67 on Saturday, extending the Blue Demons’ best start 33 years.

+“I was happy to see our guys be resilient.
+It was the first time all year that we had to make plays when plays were called for,” DePaul coach Dave Leitao said.
+“We had to get some stops and then Charlie came up big with those two 3s.”

 Derryck Thornton had 16 points and Julian Rishwain 15 for the Eagles (4-2).